grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 Given an established TLS connection, a certificate, and a corresponding private key, an authenticator message can be constructed by either the client or the server.
-This authenticator uses the message structures from the {{!I-D.ietf-tls-tls13}}
+This authenticator uses the message structures from section 4.4. of
-Authentication Messages, but with a different handshake context and finished key.
+{{!I-D.ietf-tls-tls13}}, but uses a different handshake context and finished key.
-This message is not encrypted.
+These messages are not encrypted.

 The Handshake Context is an {{!RFC5705}} (for TLS 1.2 or earlier) or {{!I-D.ietf-tls-tls13}}
 exporter value derived using the label "authenticator handshake context" and